HoangVuSnape/mcp-manager/fastmcp_server/README.md

 }
 ```

-Additional Swagger files can be added to the `swagger` list with different prefixes to combine multiple APIs into one MCP server.
+Additional Swagger specifications can be added to the `swagger` list with different prefixes to combine multiple APIs into one MCP server.
 For example, a prefix of `petstore` will expose endpoints at `/petstore/sse` and `/petstore/messages`.